-The total capacity of power resources available to New York this summer is expected to be 41,319 MW.
-Available resources include 38,475 MW of generating capacity from power plants in New York State and 1,562 MW of net purchases and sales from neighboring regions capable of supplying energy to New York.
+In 2022, the operating reserve requirement is 2,620 MW.
+The combination of the peak demand forecast and operating reserve results in a total capacity requirement of 34,385 MW.
+The total capacity of power resources available to New York this summer is expected to be 41,049 MW.
+Available resources include 37,420 MW of generating capacity from power supply located in New York State and 2,465 MW of net purchases and sales from neighboring regions capable of supplying energy to New York.

-In addition to power plant generating capacity and the ability to import power from neighboring regions, 1,282 MW of demand response resources are available.
+In addition to generating capacity within New York State and the ability to import power from neighboring regions, 1,164 MW of demand response resources are available.
 Demand response programs enlist large users of electricity and aggregations of smaller power customers to reduce electricity consumption when called upon by the NYISO.

-A copy of the NYISO's full Summer 2020 Capacity Assessment is available here.
+A copy of the Summer Readiness presentation as presented to stakeholders is available here.

 About the New York ISO